chinniholland/chinniholland/README.md

 ## 🚀 About Me

 Hi!
-I'm **Chinni Holland**, a passionate developer committed to creating elegant, efficient, and impactful solutions.
+I'm **Sri.R**, a passionate developer committed to creating elegant, efficient, and impactful solutions.
 I specialize in building full-stack applications that solve real-world problems.
 My journey in tech is driven by curiosity, continuous learning, and a desire to contribute meaningfully to the developer community.

 <div align="center">